Joshuah143/Twitter-bot-video/README.md

 # Twitter-Bot-Video
 ###### This is the repo that corresponds with my upcoming YouTube video.

+# My bad for not doing this, it will get done it is just gonna take a long time cause im busy

 In this project you are going to create a Twitter bot hosted in the cloud with Tweepy, Linode, and Twilio that sounds out a tweet every day with an attached quote.
 Then send you a confirmation text/email
 ### Project status: